Frequently Asked Questions – Ramblewood Animal Hospital

 Q: What forms of payment do you accept?

-A: We accept Visa, Mastercard, Discover, American Express, and checks (with CrossCheck approval and a valid driver’s license).
+A: We accept Visa, Mastercard, Discover, American Express, cash, credit cards, and CareCredit

 Q: Do you offer a multi-pet discount?